osg-htc/virtual-school-pilot-2020/docs/materials/data/part1-ex3-blast-split.md

 -----

 1. Log in to `login04.osgconnect.net`
-1. Navigate to your local scratch directory:

-        :::console
-        user@login04 $ cd /local-scratch2/<USERNAME>

-    Replacing `<USERNAME>` with your username

 1. Create a directory for this exercise named `blast-split` and change into it.
 1. Copy over the following files from the [previous exercise](/materials/data/part1-ex2-file-transfer.md):